lod-io/Carina/README.md

 ## License

-AI Architect is released under the MIT License.
+Carina is released under the MIT License.
 You are free to use, modify, and distribute the code for both commercial and non-commercial purposes.

 ## Contributions 🤝

 We welcome contributions from the community!
-If you'd like to contribute to AI Architect, please follow these steps:
+If you'd like to contribute to Carina, please follow these steps:

 1. **Fork the Repository**: Click the "Fork" button at the top of this page to create a copy of the repository under your GitHub account.